ingl3585/jquery-ajax/README.md

   method: 'get',
 })
-.then() // .then wants a function to run if the request is succesful .catch() // .catch wants a function to run if the request is succesful
+.then() // .then wants a function to run if the request is succesful .catch() // .catch wants a function to run if the request is fails
 ```

 The `.then` and `.catch` method want us to pass them functions to run.